rharbird/microbit-challenges/docs/source/tutorials/radio.rst

 =================================
 * Send a message every time button ``A`` is pressed.
 * You will need a pair of micro:bits.
 Program one micro:bit to receive messages and print the message received using the ``print()`` method. eave this micro:bit plugged into your computer with a USB cable.
 Program the other micro:bit to send accelerometer readings or the temperature readings in messages every second.
 Unplug this micro:bit and use a battery pack to power it.
 Congratulations! you have created a data logger!
-* How far can you place one micro:bit away from another before it can no longer receive messages?
-Can you find out how to change the signal strength with ``radio.config()``?